rumbu13/ha-mediabrowser/README.md

 - [Services][services] for sending commands or messages to active sessions
 - [Server Button][button] for rescanning, rebooting or stopping your server
 - [Play Media Service][play_media] allowing you to play anything from your libraries based on various search criteria
+- [Events][events] for pretty much every message sent by the server